GuilloSGit/GuilloSGit/README.md

 # Hello, World! 🌍

 Welcome to my GitHub profile!
-I'm not just your average developer; I'm a coding maestro with a twist of eccentricity. 🎩✨
+I'm not just your average developer; I'm a coding guy with a twist of eccentricity. ✨

 ## The Wacky Coder

 - 💻 Full-time developer, part-time comedian.
 - 🤣 Master of witty code comments that will make you LOL.
-- 🌟 Creator of magical solutions that defy gravity (sometimes literally).
+- 🌟 Creator of solutions that defy gravity (sometimes literally).
 - 🍔 Fuelled by an unhealthy amount of coffee and an undying love for pizza and beers 🍻.

 ## Quirky Skills

-- 🦄 Fluent in over 10 programming languages, including Unicorn and Alienese.
+- 🦄 Fluent in over 5 programming languages, including Unicorn and Alienese.
 - 🎮 Champion of debugging, I can find a bug faster than you can say "404 error".
-- 🎭 Expert in wearing multiple hats: developer, designer, debugger, and occasional amateur Humorist.
+- 🎭 Expert in wearing multiple hats: developer, designer, debugger, scrum master and occasional amateur Humorist.

 ## Secret Projects

 - 🔍 Currently working on a top-secret project that will revolutionize the way cats use the internet.
-- 🚀 Designing a rocket-powered hoverboard for intergalactic commuting (fingers crossed, no explosions).
+- 🚀 Designing a rocket-powered hoverboard for intergalactic commuting (fingers crossed 🤞, no explosions).

 ## Let's Connect!

 If you're looking for some coding fun or just a good laugh, feel free to reach out.
-Let's embark on a journey filled with laughter, creativity, and mind-boggling code!

 🌈 Stay curious, stay quirky! 🌈